-Report on 10 days Museum visit of anthropological /tribal/cultural museums = 60 marks

-Practical Record on ethnographic Specimens of material culture Viva-Voce

-= 15 marks = 10 marks
+Report on 10 days Museum visit of anthropological /tribal/cultural museums = 60 marks Practical Record on ethnographic Specimens of material culture = 15 marks Viva- Voce = 10 marks

 The Report on 10 days Museum visit of an Anthropological Museum has to be submitted by the student positively before the end semester examination.
 The Report will be evaluated both by the internal and external examiners.